BIR Chicken Jalfrezi – Curry House Style Recipe (Step-by-Step Guide)

 If you’re using raw chicken, add it earlier in the cooking process and cook it through fully before adding the peppers and onions.
 This ensures the chicken is tender while keeping the vegetables fresh and crisp.

-What makes a Jhalfrezi different from other curries?
+What makes a Jalfrezi different from other curries?

 Can I use raw chicken instead of pre-cooked?